-Accept the facts.
 There is no use denying them.
-Pretending the problems don’t exist only prolong the agony.
+Pretending the problems don’t exist only prolongs the agony.
 Deal with it ASAP.

-Never blame anyone.
-Pointing fingers and laying the blame on someone’s doorstep will not help you to find solution to the problems.
+Pointing fingers and laying the blame on someone’s doorstep will not help you to find a solution to the problems.
 Instead of wasting energy being angry, use your strength to look for possible ways to get you out of whatever predicament you’re in.

-Face the music.
 You have to take responsibility for your own deeds.
 Acknowledging you are part of the problem is crucial in the process of learning from your mistakes in order not to do them again.
-Mature adult is a responsible adult.
+A mature adult is a responsible adult.

-Don’t in any case take refuge on pills.
-Drug induced state is never positive.
-It clouds your judgment, distort your view of reality and get you hooked up in no time.
+A drug-induced state is never positive.
+It clouds your judgment, distorts your view of reality and gets you hooked up in no time.
 It is okay to take a pill once in a while to let you go through the day or night but never make it a habit.
-You will only regret it afterwards.
+You will only regret it afterward.
 Same with alcohol and other drugs out there, it will not solve your problems, they will not make your troubles go away; addiction can only make everything worse than it is.
-So, avoid it at all cost.
+So, avoid it at all costs.

 Here comes the most important of all: Don’t lose yourself in the process.
 Protect your core no matter what.
 Why, because it’s the essence of you.
 Without it, everything is lost.